-More than a single archaeological site, the remains of Aqua Virgo ancient aqueduct are scattered around the city.
-Apart from the site mentioned above where is the aqueduct’s cistern, two of the best places to see this ancient piping system are next to the Trevi Fountain in Via del Nazareno 9 or in the underground floor of La Rinascente shopping mall in Via del Tritone.
+More than in a single site, the remains of Aqua Virgo ancient aqueduct are ancient Roman ruins scattered around the city.
+Apart from the site mentioned above where is the aqueduct’s cistern, two of the best places to see this ancient piping system are next to the Trevi Fountain in Via del Nazareno 9 or on the underground floor of La Rinascente shopping mall in Via del Tritone.
 In both places, you can see the arches of the waterway.

-The experience inside La Rinascente is very interesting because along with the ruins, a multimedia installation runs repeatedly and tells visitors the story of the area and of the other ancient Roman remains that were found here including a domus, an insula and parts of other aqueducts.
+The experience inside La Rinascente is very interesting because along with the ruins, a multimedia installation runs repeatedly and tells visitors the story of the area and of the other ancient Roman remains that were found here including a domus, an insula, and parts of other aqueducts.

 San Clemente Basilica

-Just behind the Colosseum, San Clemente’s is a medieval basilica steeped in history gifting us with a fascinating experience.
+Just behind the Colosseum, San Clemente is a medieval basilica steeped in history gifting us with a fascinating experience.
 Before making your way underground, take a tour around the street-level church for some austere ecclesiastic architecture.

 Santa Cecilia in Trastevere Basilica

-Between the modern church and the ancient Roman findings, visitors will marvel at the arches, vaults and pillars of the beautiful crypt where the tomb of the saint is kept.
-Before leaving the area, check if there is a long queue standing in front of Da Enzo al 29, one of Trastevere’s best restaurants, and if there isn’t, enjoy a fantastic traditional Roman meal.
+Between the modern church and the ancient Roman findings, visitors will marvel at the arches, vaults, and pillars of the beautiful crypt where the tomb of the saint is kept.
+Before leaving the area, check if there is a long queue standing in front of Da Enzo al 29, one of Trastevere’s best restaurants and if there isn’t, enjoy a fantastic traditional Roman meal.